 Let’s look at these things for just a second, because I feel they are very relevant.

 1. Advertising still makes money!
 How do I know this?
 Because if it didn’t, everyone would abandon it.
 Okay, maybe Google changes and tweaks to AdSense rules have made it more difficult.
 That doesn’t mean anything.
 You are a blogger.
 You write content hoping people read it.
 Some of you probably spend hours tweaking away at your keywords hoping that you will rank well in the search engines and someone will like what you have to say.
 So what are you working for, really?
 Just hoping that someone sees your post?
 Great.
 Trying to make money?
 Well, if you aren’t making that traffic work for you, then you’re doing it wrong.
-You should set up your AdSense account, you should join an affiliate network like Logical Media, and you should at least do SOMETHING to monetize your site.
+You should set up your AdSense account, you should join an affiliate network like Logical Media, and you should start setting goals, at least do SOMETHING to monetize your site.
 Even if you only make a dollar a month, that’s a dollar you didn’t have before.